Table of Contents

-Sometimes inserting a needle into a vein can make a bloody mess, especially if you are on an anti-coagulant (blood thinning) medication, as you almost certainly would be in you are in the hospital for heart issues or after-care of almost any kind of surgery.
+Sometimes inserting a needle into a vein to set up an IV line can make a bloody mess, especially if you are on an anti-coagulant (blood thinning) medication, as you almost certainly would be in you are in the hospital for heart issues or after-care of almost any kind of surgery.
 And sometimes the skin is simply unusually dried out and tough.
 A needle that should slip through the skin easily does not, because the skin fights back.

-Skilled nurses and paramedics often can deal with all of these issues, but you can make the experience easier, too.
+Skilled nurses and paramedics often can deal with all of these issues and still manage to insert an IV line fairly expertly, but you can make the experience easier as a patient, too.
 It is a good idea to know the following five ways to make an getting an IV line more comfortable before you go to the hospital, and to review them before taking a child to hospital treatment.

 - Hartstein BH, Barry JD.
 Mitigation of pain during intravenous catheter placement using a topical skin coolant in the emergency department.
 Emerg Med J. 2008 May.25(5):257-61